bhelfert/nand2tetris/projects/10/compiler/README.md

 Modules/APIs implemented as specified in the book.

-No checks, no error handling.
+Only few checks, little error handling.
 Assumptions: Only valid data is passed; APIs are used correctly.

-Only integration tests.
+Uses only JUnit and AssertJ, no libs like Commons Lang.

 Just hacked, make-it-work, try-it-out, PoC code.
 Simplistic.
-Bad style.
-Not refactored.
-Non-OO code.
 Don't reuse!

 You have been warned.